argoproj/argo-cd/docs/user-guide/resource_hooks.md

 ### Generate Name

-Named hooks (i.e., ones with `/metadata/name`) will only be created once.
+Named hooks (i.e. ones with `/metadata/name`) will only be created once.
 If you want a hook to be re-created each time either use `BeforeHookCreation` policy (see below) or `/metadata/generateName`.

 ## Selective Sync